 The S drive is a shared drive hosted on the Domain controller.

 Various folders are shared via S drive with different permissions groups to ensure data security.

+For the purposes of costing and transition planning, Tenderers should assume that no existing data can be archived or excluded from migration; all data must be accounted for in the proposed file storage architecture.

 Licence Management Arrangements